Are you already familiar with the work of these famous photographers?

 Crewdson uses theatrics and cinematic tools to accomplish his complex photographs.

 Richard Avedon was a fashion and portrait photographer from New York.
-He became famous by shooting for many publications and photographed an array of famous people.
+He became celebrated by shooting for many publications such as Harper’s Bazaar and photographed an array of prominent people.
 But the work that I want to point out is a body of photographs entitled In The American West.

 In The American West, Richard traveled across the country photographing everyday people that he thought were interesting.
-He would put up a white sheet on the north side of a building for even lighting and a consistent background.
+In The American West, he would put up a white sheet on the north side of a building for even lighting and consistent background.
 His assistants would be constantly reloading his giant 8×10 camera while he interacted with the subjects.

 While some regarded this work as a fashion and portrait photographer as poking fun at blue collar workers, I think that it sheds a beautiful light on the professions these people had.
 It offered viewers in galleries and insight into everyday life and work that they were not accustomed to and put it right in front of their faces to experience.
 These images are also stunningly beautiful works of art.

-Avedon really took his time in choosing interesting and unique individuals to photograph.
-These pictures are very worth spending some time looking at.
+Richard Avedon really took his time in choosing interesting and unique individuals to photograph.
+These photos are very worth spending some time looking at.

 By photographing people on the same background, Avedon puts his subjects on a level playing field.

-Moving away from large format photography, Elliott Erwitt primarily shot on a 35mm camera.
+Moving away from large format photography, Elliott Erwitt primarily shot on 35mm cameras.
 Erwitt was originally from France and immigrated to the United States to go to college.
 He worked as a photography assistant in the US army where he honed his skills.

-Elliott focused a lot of his attention on street photography and is one of the wittiest street photographers ever to grace the earth.
+As a photographer, Elliott focused a lot of his attention on street photography and is one of the wittiest street American photographers ever to grace the earth.
 His images are both deep and funny at the same time images.
 If you like street photography, Elliott Erwitt will blow you away!

 This is a classic example of Erwitt’s comedic approach to photography.

-Probably known as one of the most interesting photographers, Vivian Maier did not become famous until after her death.
+Probably celebrated as one of the most interesting famous photographers of all time, Vivian Maier did not become prominent until after her death.
 In 2007 John Maloof purchased a trunk of negatives and undeveloped film from an auction.
 Little did he know that the contents of this trunk would include thousands of images by a soon to be a well-known photographer named Vivian Maier.